Mythra/Coworker/docs/setup.md

 to pool connections to the database), and the function should return a configured HikariDataSource this allows you to get the configuration for the data source however you wish.
-The examples below will for example fetch a full JDBC_URL from the environment, and pass in `null` for the timeout to use the default timeout, and use the IP address as the node identifier:
+The examples below will for example fetch a full JDBC_URL from the environment, and pass in `null` for the timeout to use the default timeout:

 ***Kotlin:***